Memorial Day: National Decoration Day

 On May 5, 1868, General John A. Logan issued a proclamation calling for "Decoration Day" to be observed annually and nationwide; he was commander-in-chief of the Grand Army of the Republic (GAR), an organization of and for Union Civil War veterans founded in Decatur, Illinois.
 With his proclamation, Logan adopted the Memorial Day practice that had begun in the Southern states two years earlier.
 The northern states quickly adopted the holiday.
 In 1868, memorial events were held in 183 cemeteries in 27 states, and 336 in 1869.
-One author claims that the date was chosen because it was not the anniversary of any particular battle.
+At least one author asserts that the date, May 30, was chosen because it was not the anniversary of any particular battle.
 Logan's wife noted that the date was chosen because it was the optimal date for flowers to be in bloom in the North.